d9pouces/PolyArchiv/README.md

   * local git repository: after each backup, files that have been gathered from the different sources are added and locally commited.
   * archive: all collected files are merged into a single .tar.(gz/bz2/xz) archive.

-There are also several kinds of remote repositories:
+There are also several kinds of backup points:

   * git: the whole collect point is pushed to this remote git repository,
   * gitlab: almost identical to the previous one, but able to automatically create the remote repository,
-  * synchronize: uses rsync to copy all files to a remote location,
+  * synchronize: uses rsync to copy all files to a new, probably remote, location,
   * archive: creates an archive (.tar.gz/bz2/xz) and pushes it to a remote location,
   * rolling_archive: creates an archive, pushes it to a remote location.
 Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

 These remote repositories are optional and you can of course use only local backups.
 All parameters (especially the remote location) can depend on the date and time, and on the hostname.

-Each backup point (either collect ones or push ones) is associated to a backup frequency.
+Each backup point (either collect ones or backup ones) is associated to a backup frequency.
 If a given point has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.

 Installation
 ------------

-PolyArchiv uses Python, with no extra dependency.
+PolyArchiv uses plain Python, with no extra dependency.
 The simplest way is to use `pip`, if it is installed on your system:

     $ pip install polyarchiv